mongodb/mongo-scala-driver/docs/reference/content/reference/observables.md

 ## Observable
 The [`Observable`]({{< apiref "org.mongodb.scala.Observable" >}}) represents a MongoDB operation which emits its results to the `Observer` based on demand requested by the `Subscription` to the `Observable`.

+{{% note class="important" %}}
+Observables can be thought of as partial functions and like partial functions nothing happens until they are called.
+An `Observable` can be subscribed to multiple times, with each subscription potentially causing new side effects eg: querying MongoDB or inserting data.
+{{% /note %}}

 ## Subscription

 A [`Subscription`]({{< apiref "org.mongodb.scala.Subscription" >}}) represents a one-to-one lifecycle of an `Observer` subscribing to an `Observable`.
 A `Subscription` to an `Observable` can only be used by a single `Observer`.
 The purpose of a `Subscription` is to control demand and to allow unsubscribing from the `Observable`.